melowntech/workshop/tutorials/frontend-cpp.rst

 Introduction to VTS-Browser-CPP
 -------------------------------

-This guide shows how to build a simple c++ frontend application build on VTS.
+This guide shows how to build a simple C++ front-end application build on VTS.

 .. figure:: images/frontend-cpp.png

-  What you should have in the end.
+  What we should have in the end.

+The application will create a window and show a single map configuration.
+You may navigate on the map with mouse.

+This tutorial uses source code from `vts-browser-minimal <https://github.com/Melown/vts-browser-cpp/wiki/examples-minimal>`_ example, which is part of the git repository.

 Dependencies
 ^^^^^^^^^^^^

 VTS Browser
 """""""""""